briandowns/super-hacker/README.md

 - Java
 - Javascript

+## Installation

+Binary releases can be obtained from the `releases` section of the repository.
+To build the, issue `make`.
+This will build a binary for your platform.

 ## Adding More Languages and Templates

 To add a new language to `super-hacker`, create a directory named after the language you're adding in the templates directory.
 In there, add a file to hold the code.
 In that file, create a Go `const` that is exported from that new language package and paste in the code.
 Make sure to include license headers if available.
 If a license is needed, link to it in a comment in the file.